wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 that is sufficiently general to cover present use-cases as well as being forwards compatible with future use-cases, while admitting efficient implementations.
-The proposed mechanism is dubbed *typed continuations*, and technially amounts to a low-level variation of Plotkin and Pretnar's *effect handlers*.
+The proposed mechanism is dubbed *typed continuations*, and technically amounts to a low-level variation of Plotkin and Pretnar's *effect handlers*.

 SL: explain why it's *typed continuations*?